OctoPrint/plugins.octoprint.org/_plugins/OctoPrint-hueCommands.md

 featuredimage: https://raw.githubusercontent.com/LMS0815/OctoPrint-hueCommands/master/screenshots/huecommands_settings.png
 ---

-The plugin enables you to conteol control philips hue lighting by adding commands to your GCODE script(s).
+The plugin enables you to control Philips hue lighting by adding commands to your GCODE script(s).
-A code like `HUE L15 on` added to you start print GCODE copuld switch on light 15 befor printing.
+A command like `HUE L15 on` added to you start print GCODE would switch on light 15 before printing.
 Sending `HUE L15 off` via console (or widget window, script) would switch it off.

 ## Support My Efforts